jbee/jbee.github.io/purejin/index.md

 Instead only vanilla Java code and reflection are used which can be treated and debugged like any other Java application to find issues and gain understanding.

-It goal is to organise and mudularise what otherwise would be manual wiring but to not impose any new restriction or way of working onto the application developer.
+It goal is to organise and modularise what otherwise would be manual wiring but to not impose any new restriction or way of working onto the application developer.